rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-21-Team-Echo-wrapping-up.md

 ### What are our plans after RGSoC ?

 We have been started off to FOSS contribution and are not looking back.We are already contributing to other FOSS projects.We shall therefore continue contributing to qutebrowser and other open source projects.
-We shall also take it upon ourselves to mentor someone to begin contributing to open source projects.
+We shall also take it upon ourselves to mentor others to begin contributing to open source projects.

 We shall ensure Rails girls kampala is sustained and all its activities.This shall act as a mentoring platform for even future scholars.
 We shall  finish Rails Girls Kampala 2016 cohort and prepare for the next cohorts.

 Keziah will go back to university to finish her final year in software engineering at Makerere University , but she will continue writing code and mentoring others.

-Joannah will  continue with her studies in Aeronautical Engineering at the east afrocan school of aviation in Nairobi Kenya.
-Trying to merge code in aviation.
+Joannah will  continue with her studies in Aeronautical Engineering at the east african school of aviation in Nairobi Kenya.
+Trying to marry code and aviation.
 She shall continue contributing to FOSS and mentoring others to.

 The RGSoC community we shall still keep in touch because you are an amazing community.Looking forward to future work with you be it mentoring , coaching name it.
 Always Available!!!!